Bid to improve health and tackle inequality

 These commercial factors are often neglected in research and policy.
 They play a significant role in contributing towards avoidable differences in people’s health within the population, and between population groups, however.

-The international consortium, led by the University of Edinburgh and including researchers from the School of GeoSciences, will look at the main preventable causes of diseases such as cancer, diabetes and heart disease.
+The international consortium, led by the University of Edinburgh, will look at the main preventable causes of diseases such as cancer, diabetes and heart disease.

 Findings will be used to inform public health policies aimed at addressing smoking and alcohol consumption, as well as tackling excess weight gain and obesity.